-Reconciliation of Use of Proceeds from a Private Placement in April 2012
+Reconciliation of Use of Proceeds from Private Placements in April and September of 2012

 In April 2012, the Company raised \$1.0 million through the sale of securities of the Company.
+On September 26, 2012 the Company raised an additional \$1.4M.
 The following table sets out a comparison of how the Company used the proceeds following the closing date, an explanation of the variances and the impact of the variance on the ability of the Company to achieve its business objectives and milestones.

 Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-As at August 28, 2012 the Company had spent \$3.4M on its Thorn property and dropped its Alaskan property.
+As at January 28, 2013 the Company had spent approximately \$4.1M on its Thorn property and dropped its Alaskan property.
 The bulk of the funds raised were used for drilling on the Thorn property with some additional amounts reserved for G&A going forward.
-Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones The Company is under budget and has completed it's 2012 phase one drill program.
-The remaining funds will be put towards G&A and potentially a phase two 2012 drill program at the Thorn property.
+Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones The Company is under budget and has completed its 2012 phase one and two drill programs.
+The remaining funds will be put towards G&A and the 2013 drill program.